Alberto San Juan

-Alberto San Juan Guijarro (born 1 November 1967) is a Spanish film, stage and television actor.
+Alberto San Juan Guijarro (born 1 November 1968) is a Spanish film, stage and television actor.
+He garnered visibility as a comedy actor in Airbag (1997), becoming a household name in Spain for his roles in the comedy films The Other Side of the Bed (2002), Football Days (2003), and The Two Sides of the Bed (2005).
+He also starred in Under the Stars (2007), The People Upstairs (2020), Four's a Crowd (2022), A House on Fire (2024), and The Dinner (2025).
 He is the recipient of multiple accolades, including two Goya awards.

-Biography
+He has also worked as a stage director and playwright, and served as the first artistic director of the Teatro del Barrio in Lavapiés.

+Early life and education

 Alberto San Juan was born on 1 November 1968 in Madrid, the son of cartoonist Máximo San Juan and radio announcer Pilar Guijarro Ortiz de Zárate.
 He was raised in the well-off neighborhood of El Viso.
 He attended the Colegio Estilo and joined its theatrical group, where he acquainted with his long-term friend Guillermo Toledo.
 He also spent many of his childhood's summers in Cañamares, province of Cuenca.
 He studied journalism and worked for two years at Diario 16 before pursuing an acting career.
+While studying journalism, he acquainted with Antonio de la Torre.
 At age 24, he joined the Cristina Rota's atelier to train his acting chops.